thiago4go/dapr-workshop/docs/challenge-2/python.md

 ## Call the app route

-Navigate back to the _pizza-store_ service.
+Navigate back to the _pizza-storefront_ service.
 Construct a Dapr Service Invocation call to the `/cook` endpoint on the _pizza-kitchen_ service.

 First, add a new import statement to the file: